Limit of trees with fixed degree sequence: Gromov--Hausdorff--Prokhorov convergence and height of -trees

-Recall the assumptions of Theorem \ref{THM2} (a): $\Dn \ply \Theta$, $\M^\Dn \to 0$, and Assumption \ref{Hypo3}.
-Note from Lemma \ref{prelimGH} (b) that $\mu^\Theta=\infty$.
-Recall that in this case by Theorem \ref{GP} (b), the following convergence holds weakly in a GP sens:
+We work under the setting of Theorem \ref{D_GHP_T}: $\Dn \ply \Theta$, $\M^\Dn \to 0$, and Assumption \ref{Hypo3} holds.
+By Theorem \ref{D_GP_T}, the next convergence holds weakly for the GP topology:

-We need to prove that \eqref{2209c} also holds in a GHP sens.
-To do so, by Lemma \ref{GP+GH=GHP}, and since $\p^\Theta$ have a.s. support $T^\Theta$ (see \cite{ICRT1} Theorem 3.1), it is enough to prove that \eqref{2209c} holds in a GH sens.
-To this end, the main idea is to show that (i) the first branches of $\Dn$-trees converge in a GH sens, and that (ii) $\Dn$-trees are close from their first branches.
+We need to prove that it also also holds for the GHP topology.
+To do so, by Lemma \ref{GP+GH=GHP}, and since $\p^\Theta$ have a.s. support $T^\Theta$ (see \cite{ICRT1} Theorem 3.1), it suffices to show that \eqref{2209c} holds for the Gromov--Hausdorff (GH) topology (see Section \ref{GH}).
+To this end, the main idea is to show that (i) the first branches of $\Dn$-trees converge for the GH topology, and that (ii) $\Dn$-trees are close from their first branches.
+Toward (i), it is straightforward to check from Proposition \ref{pro:First_branches_D} that for every $k\in \N$,